cloud8877-source/landing-page-builder/SETUP.md

 ## Troubleshooting

 ### Firebase Connection Issues
-- Make sure all environment variables are set correctly
+- Make sure all environment variables are set correctly in `.env.local`
 - Check that Firebase rules are deployed
 - Verify your domain is authorized in Firebase Console
+- Ensure the development server has been restarted after adding environment variables

 ### Page Builder Not Loading
 - Clear browser cache
 - Check browser console for errors
 - Make sure GrapesJS dependencies are installed
+- Restart the development server

 ### Subdomain Routing Not Working
 - For local development, subdomain routing is limited